'Our Hearts Are Broken': Twin Cities Pastor Killed By Driver In Rosemount

-MINNEAPOLIS (WCCO)– The bicyclist who was stuck and killed by a vehicle in Rosemount Monday has been identified as a Burnsville pastor.
+A 26-year-old man with a long history of speeding and driving with a revoked license was arrested and questioned.
+The man has since been released pending further investigation.
+WCCO-TV does not typically name suspects until they’ve been formally charged.

-Father Denny Dempsey was the pastor at Church of the Risen Savior.
-He also spent 15 years at Church of St. Dominic in Northfield.
+On Wednesday, parishioners at the Church of the Risen Savior were grappling with the sudden loss of their beloved pastor, whom they remembered as full of life during his four decades of ministry.
+They also said that Dempsey, 73, died doing something he loved: riding his bicycle, which he often did to get to church.

 “We learned last night that Fr.
-Dennis Dempsey was called home to our Heavenly Father,” the church shared on its Facebook page.
+Dennis Dempsey was called home to our Heavenly Father,” the church shared on its Facebook page on Tuesday.
 “We know this news will be devastating to many who know and so loved him.
 Our hearts are broken.”

-According to the Rosemount Police Department, officers responded to a report of a bike hit by a car near County Road 42 and 145th Street West around 3:23 p.m.
-The man riding the bicyclist, who was later identified as Dempsey, was pronounced dead at the scene.
+Before becoming pastor at Church of the Risen Savior, Dempsey was pastor at another parish in Northfield for 15 years.
+He also served in missions to Venezuela.
+While he was only pastor at the Burnsville church for a matter of months, he left a significant impact.
+Fluent in Spanish, he held services in both English and Spanish to a vibrant community.

-Police say the man driving the vehicle was taken into custody for questioning.
-The 26-year-old driver has not yet been charged as of Tuesday morning, but he is booked at the Dakota County Jail.
-His criminal record includes a number of convictions for speeding and driving after revocation of his license — the most recent offense of which was three months ago.
+“You should love your neighbor as yourself,” said Kevin Rotty, the director of liturgy at the Church of the Risen Savior.
+“I guess the way we reconcile the manner in which Denny was struck on the road by a driver who, by all accounts, probably shouldn’t have been driving…I can only think that Denny would want us to include that driver as our neighbor as well.
+As someone who deserves to be forgiven.”

 More On WCCO.com: